Chart Color Schemes

 Tatton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tatton, as per the latest Census evaluation, 89.8% of dwellings were houses with the remaining 10.2% being semi-detached properties, apartments, and other dwelling types.
-This compares to Non-Metro NSW's figures of 88.4% houses and 11.7% other dwellings.
-Home ownership in Tatton stood at 38.1%, mirroring Non-Metro NSW's rate.
-Mortgaged dwellings made up 41.1% and rented properties accounted for 20.8%.
-The median monthly mortgage repayment was $1,939, higher than Non-Metro NSW's average of $1,430.
-The median weekly rent in Tatton was $385 compared to Non-Metro NSW's $280.
-Nationally, Tatton's mortgage repayments averaged $1,939 against the Australian average of $1,863, while rents were recorded at $385 exceeding the national figure of $375.
+Tatton's dwelling structure, as per the latest Census, consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Non-Metro NSW's 88.4% houses and 11.7% other dwellings.
+Home ownership in Tatton was at 38.1%, similar to Non-Metro NSW's level.
+The remaining dwellings were either mortgaged (41.1%) or rented (20.8%).
+The median monthly mortgage repayment in Tatton was $1,939, higher than Non-Metro NSW's average of $1,430.
+The median weekly rent figure in Tatton was recorded at $385, compared to Non-Metro NSW's $280.
+Nationally, Tatton's mortgage repayments are higher than the Australian average of $1,863, while rents exceed the national figure of $375.

 Frequently Asked Questions - Housing